MewsSystems/gitbook-connector-api/operations/_objects.md

 ### Dictionary

-Dictionary is a collection of key-value pairs.
+Dictionary is a collection of key-value pairs, where both keys and values are strings.

 ```javascript
 {